Ifan-Rogers/skills-github-pages/index.md

 ---
-title: Ifan Rogers
+title: Ifan Rogers Climate
 ---

-# Shwmae!
-Welcome to my website
+## Shwmae!

 I studied Physics at the University of Oxford between 2020 and 2024, where I studied the Physics of Atmospheres and Oceans and Theoretical Physics in my 4th year.
 I then moved to Exeter at the start of 2025 to start a job at the Met Office as a Foundation Climate Scientist in the monthly to decadal predictability and impacts team.